-As frightening as a natural disaster like a Hurricane is for adults, it can be even scarier for our littlest family members.
+As frightening as a natural disaster like Hurricane Irma is for adults, it can be even scarier for our littlest family members.
 From the upsetting images they see on TV to the stress of preparations in their own home, it's important to remember that kids can be easily rattled by the fear and upheaval swirling around them.

 Here are some steps you can take to keep your kids calm and clued into what's going on before, during and after a hurricane.